grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/06 ramping-arrival-rate.md

 ## Example

 This is an example of a four-stage test.

-It initially stays at the defined rate of starting 300 iterations per minute over a one minute period.
+It starts at the defined `startRate`, 300 iterations per minute over a one minute period.
 After one minute, the iteration rate ramps to 600 iterations started per minute over the next two minutes, and stays at this rate for four more minutes.
 In the last two minutes, it ramps down to a target of 60 iterations per minute.